Is There a Dimmer Outlook Ahead for Toast Inc. (TOST)?

 TOST’s Market Performance

-TOST stocks went up by 1.18% for the week, with a monthly jump of 11.49% and a quarterly performance of -24.05%.
-The volatility ratio for the week stands at 6.42% while the volatility levels for the past 30 days are set at 7.17% for Toast Inc. The simple moving average for the period of the last 20 days is 3.45% for TOST stocks with a simple moving average of -47.95% for the last 200 days.
+TOST stocks went down by -4.19% for the week, with a monthly drop of -7.92% and a quarterly performance of -27.61%.
+The volatility ratio for the week stands at 5.33% while the volatility levels for the past 30 days are set at 6.57% for Toast Inc. The simple moving average for the period of the last 20 days is -1.98% for TOST stocks with a simple moving average of -48.42% for the last 200 days.

 Analysts’ Opinion of TOST